-Just make sure you’re sticking the parts into the cookie as soon as they come out of the oven because the cookie will start to harden and then it becomes difficult to perform the necessary facial surgery.
+Just make sure you’re sticking the parts into the cookie as soon as they come out of the oven.
+You don’t want the cookie to harden.
+Then it becomes difficult to perform the necessary facial surgery.

-The great thing about this recipe, too, is that you can use a sugar cookie or even a snickerdoodle!
+The great thing about this recipe, too, is that you can use a Sugar Cookie or even a Snickerdoodle recipe for the cookie itself.
 AND you can get creative – maybe you have other things you’d like to use as facial parts!

 I’m sure Santa would LOVE to see these under the tree this year with his glass of milk, and don’t forget that carrot for Rudolph!

 Christmas Cookies, O Christmas Cookies!
 How I love thee.